 ‘ Lean on, trust in, and be confident in the Lord with all your heart and mind and do not rely on your own insight or understanding.’
 Proverbs 3:5 AMP

-The Lord is not asking us to be robots who don’t acknowledge their feelings.
+The Lord is not asking us to be robots who fail to acknowledge their feelings.
 He gave us feelings.
 He just doesn’t want our feelings to override His word.
 At one point, I said to myself “ is it okay to be sad? ”… reading that now sounds so stupid but I can imagine other people going through adversity trying to appear strong.
 Wanting to show people that “yea I have faith”.
 But since when does acknowledging how you feel mean that you don’t have faith?
 Does God not know how we feel?
 Who are we trying to “prove this faith to?”

 I felt my faith raise up when I cried to the Lord and told Him that even in the midst He is still good!
 My faith stood as I faced a harsh reality that can bring some to depression.
 My faith endured when I felt like I just wanted to isolate myself because “ no one understands”.